-$$(x_i, y_i) = M(x \cos \theta_i + z \sin \theta_i, y), \tag{1}$$
+$$(x_i, y_i) = M(x\cos\theta_i + z\sin\theta_i, y) \tag{1}$$

 Inside the computer, the processing is different from that of the BGU correlators.
-In the BGU correlators the computation process of the angular projections has yielded a 3-D FT of the scene.
-Then, after appropriate filtering and another 3-D FT, we obtained 3-D correlation between a reference and the scene objects.
-Here the output stage of the OQC is different from that of the BGU correlators, and therefore the computational processing is changed.
-In the OQC output, a Fourier hologram is coherently illuminated, and as a result, the 3-D correlation space is reconstructed in front of the observer's eyes.
-The desired hologram has only two dimensions, even though it represents a 3-D scene, and therefore the 3-D data of the angular projections should be compressed properly into a two-dimensional function.
-This compression is the goal of the computational process, as described next.
+In the BGU correlators the computation process of the angular projections has yielded 3-D FT of the scene.
+Then, after appropriate filtering and another 3-D FT, we have obtained 3-D correlation between a reference and the scene objects.
+Here the output stage of the OQC is different than that of the BGU correlators, and therefore the computational processing is changed.
+In the OQC output, a Fourier hologram is coherently illuminated, and as a result, the 3-D correlation space is reconstructed in front of the observer eyes.
+The desired hologram has only two dimensions, even it represents 3-D scene, and therefore the 3-D data of the angular projections should be compressed properly into a two-dimensional function.
+This compression is the goal of the computational process as described next.

 The set of captured images are compressed in a special way to a single spectral matrix.
 The digital operations along the horizontal and the vertical axes are different because the camera collects the angular projections only along the horizontal axis.
-As the following analysis shows, the entire spatial spectrum information from everv projection along the x_i axis is redundant.
-For each kth projection from the view angle θ_k we just calculate, and store, the spectral content of the u_k th frequency element, where $u_k = \theta_k / a$ and a is some chosen parameter.
-In other words, from the spatial spectrum of each projected image a different column is picked up according to the above-mentioned rule.
-Of course, there is no need to calculate the complete horizontal spectrum of every projection, but only the columns from the spectrum that are used in the new obtained matrix.
-Each kth projection is multiplied by $\exp(-j2\pi x_i u_k/\lambda f)$, and the product is summed along the rows (i.e., along x_i) to a single column. λ is the wavelength of a plane wave illuminating the output hologram, and f is the focal length of the spherical Fourier lens used later in the system's output.
-As we show below, the parameter a controls the longitudinal magnification of the correlation space independently of the transverse magnification.
-In this stage, the entire projected matrices are compressed to a single 2-D matrix, which is then Fourier transformed along the y_i axis, with a scale factor of $1/(\lambda f)$.
-Thus, in continuous formalism, the dimensions of the grabbed data are reduced from three to two in the following way:
+As the analysis shows in the following, the entire spatial spectrum information of every projection along the x_i -axis is redundant.
+For each k-th projection from the view angle θ_k we just calculate, and store, the spectral content of the u_k -th frequency element, where u_k and θ_k are related by the relation $u_k = \theta_k/a$, and a is some chosen parameter.
+In other words, from the spatial spectrum of each projected image a different column is picked up according to the abovementioned rule.
+Of course, there is no need to calculate the complete horizontal spectrum of every projection, but only the columns from the spectrum, that are used in the new obtained matrix.
+Each k-th projection is multiplied by $\exp(-j2\pi x_i u_k/\lambda f)$, and the product is summed up along the rows (i.e. along x_i) to a single column. λ is the wavelength of a plane wave illuminating the output hologram, and f is the focal length of the spherical Fourier lens used later in the system's output.
+As we show later, the parameter a controls the longitudinal magnification of the correlation space independently of the transverse magnification.
+In this stage, the entire projected matrices are compressed together to a single 2-D matrix, which is then Fourier transformed along y_i -axis, with a scale factor of $1/(\lambda f)$.
+Thus, in continuous formalism, the dimension of the grabbed data is reduced from three to two in the following way,

-$$o{3}(u, v) \propto \iint o{2}(x{i}, y{i}, au) \exp[-j2\pi \times (ux{i} + vy{i})/\lambda f] dx{i} dy{i}.$$ (2)
+$$o_3(u,v) \propto \iint o_2(x_i, y_i, au) \exp\left[-j2\pi\left(ux_i + vy_i\right)/\lambda f\right] dx_i dy_i$$ (2)

-Note that there is no Fourier transform along x_i , because for each frequency value u the integration is done on a different projection according to the relation $\theta_i = au$.
-The complete computational process is illustrated schematically in Fig. 2.
-It should be noted that although the rule for compressing seems arbitrary, the relation $\theta_i = au$ leads to the desired Fourier hologram, as shown in the following.
+Note that there is no Fourier transform along x_i because for each frequency value u the integration is done on a different projection according to the relation $\theta_i = au$.
+It should be noted that although the rule of compressing seems arbitrary, the relation $\theta_i = au$ leads to the desired Fourier hologram as shown in the following.